spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 $ python3 /usr/src/starcraft-sif/examples/launcher.py
 ```

-Now with Chaoslauncher ready, enable the `BWAPI 2.4.0 Injector [RELEASE]` and and `W-MODE 1.02` plugins and click on `Start` hopefully that will launch StarCraft: Brood War on your new environment for the first time, Check on Multiplayer -> Local PC and confirm that you see a `blueberry` waiting for us on the lobby.
+Now with Chaoslauncher ready, enable the `BWAPI 2.4.0 Injector [RELEASE]` and and `W-MODE 1.02` plugins and click on `Start` hopefully that will launch the game on your new environment, Check `Multiplayer -> Local PC` and confirm that you see a `blueberry` waiting in the lobby.

 ### Analyzing TorchCraft `example.py`